-Introduction to - and definition of - Bulk Modulus Elasticity commonly used to characterize compressibility of fluids
+Introduction to - and definition of - Bulk Modulus Elasticity commonly used to characterize the compressibility of fluids.

 The Bulk Modulus Elasticity - or Volume Modulus - is a material property characterizing the compressibility of a fluid - how easy a unit volume of a fluid can be changed when changing the pressure working upon it.